 Char-Broil Signature TRU-Infrared 420

-Char Broil’s Signature series is more stripped back and beginner friendly than their Performance grills, but don’t let that fool you.
+Char Broil’s Signature series is more stripped back and beginner friendly than their Performance range, but don’t let that fool you.
 This is still a powerful grill that offers plenty of cooking space, as well as a mean side burner on top of its main three burners.

 Just as strong at smoking as it is at grilling, the Signature 420 uses its infrared burners to their full potential.